 AP Moeller Maersk:

 AO Moeller Maersk’s business model:

 The company was founded in 1904 and is today owned by the fourth Møller Mærsk generation (Moeller Maersk is the international name, “ø” and “æ” being pretty unique letters only used in Danish and Norwegian).

 AP Moller Maersk is structured into four main business segments: Ocean, Logistics & Services, Terminals & Towage, and Manufacturing & Others.
 Thus, it’s a cyclical company, and the total returns have been weak over the last two decades.
 In April 2019 their Drilling segment was spun-off and listed as a separate entity.

 AP Moeller Maersk’s dividend policy:

-We are in general skeptical to cyclical stocks, but this is somewhat offset by the dominant position of Moeller Maersk.
+We are in general skeptical to cyclical stocks, but the dominant position of Moeller Maersk somewhat offsets this.
 However, this is not a growth stock, and this is reflected in the dividend:

 Topdanmark’s business model: